 - Cut sausage in half lengthwise; cut into 1/4-in. pieces.
-Place in a Dutch oven or stockpot; add remaining ingredients.
+Place in a Dutch oven or soup kettle; add remaining ingredients.
 Bring to a boil.
-Reduce heat; cover and simmer 1-1/4 to 1-1/2 hours or until peas are tender.
+Reduce heat; cover and simmer for 1-1/4 to 1-1/2 hours or until peas are tender.
 Remove bay leaves.
 Yield: 8 servings (2 quarts).

 "My husband and I loved this...my boys (5 &3) not so much since I added more pepper.
 I omitted the salt since the kielbasa was already plenty salty!"

 "This is my all time favorite split pea soup!
 I have been making it since I found it in the 1998 Taste of Home magazine.
 I substitute 1 package of frozen sliced carrots, to make preparation easier and increase the amount of carrots.
 I serve garnished with a dollop of sour cream and sprinkled lightly with lemon-pepper.
 DELISH!!!!"

 "Delicious and super-easy to make!
 The homey flavor is wonderful for cold winter evenings!"

 "Made this last winter and will make again this winter but I will put in diced ham as I prefer over kielbasa."